Strawberry poison dart frog: Captivity

 Recently, O. pumilio has been exported from Central America again in small numbers from frog farms.
 Because of this, they have seen a huge increase in numbers in the dart frog community and are regularly available.

 Common color morphs in captivity

 One example of a color morph is the blue jeans morph.
 It is most common throughout the species range, but is relatively rare in the United States pet trade.
 Most of these animals came from imports during the 1990s, or are their descendants.
 As of 2003, it was observed that this morph could be found throughout Costa Rica, as well as mainland Panama.

+Another documented geographic variant of O. pumilio occurs in the Punta Laurel area of the Bocas del Toro region of Panama.
+Populations from this locality are characterized by predominantly green dorsal coloration, with comparatively lighter limbs and ventral surfaces.
+This phenotype represents one of many locally distinct color forms found within the Bocas del Toro archipelago, where pronounced color polymorphism is associated with geographic isolation and selective pressures on coloration.